chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 "Wide circulation" does describe the situation after OSI's founding.
 Prior to that, usage of the term "open source" seems to have been sporadic, at best.
+This is significant, because the audience here would have been much more technical than that of the widest-possible Google Books corpus, or of the next dataset, computing magazines.

 ### Print Magazines